 Full Description

-You’ll learn the skills needed to be a successful chef, cook or culinary manager from top-notch industry professionals in our two-year Culinary Management diploma program.
-In addition, our special-focus culinary management courses will teach you about emerging culinary trends such as local sustainable foods, nutrition and international influences.
-You will develop the interpersonal skills you’ll need to build a successful career, and the leadership skills you’ll need to run a business.
-To top it all off, you’ll also complete a unique industry externship program, which will give you a chance to work with experienced chefs and industry leaders.
+Through demonstrations, hands-on cooking labs, lectures and experiential learning, you will gain the skills to launch a career as a chef, cook or culinary manager with the two-year Culinary Management (H100) diploma program.
+Students learn about emerging culinary trends and movements such as local and sustainable foods, nutrition, and international cuisine influences.
+You will also develop the people skills needed to build a successful career in the culinary industry and the leadership skills required to run a business.
+A work-integrated learning experience will give you an opportunity to work with professional chefs and industry leaders.

-This program provides the complete in-school portion of the Cook Apprenticeship program of the Ministry of Colleges and Universities (MCU).
+This program provides the complete in-school portion of the Cook Apprenticeship program of the Ministry of Labour, Immigration, Training and Skills Development (MLITSD.)

 Program Schedule

-The schedule for the Culinary Management program currently operates from Monday to Friday.
-In addition, some classes may begin at 7 a.m. and others may run until 10 p.m.
+The Culinary Management program offers classes from Monday to Friday.
+In addition, some classes may begin at 7 a.m., and others may run until 10 p.m.

 Your Field Education Options

-As part of the program you will complete a 14-week industry externship.
+As part of the program, you will complete a 14-week industry work-integrated learning program.
 George Brown works with employers and industry partners to identify potential work experience opportunities.
-Students are also strongly encouraged to pursue self-directed industry work experience opportunities they believe would provide the learning experiences they value and meet the learning outcomes of the program.
+Students are also encouraged to pursue self-directed industry work experience opportunities within Culinary Management they believe will provide the learning experiences they value and meet the program's learning outcomes.

-This valuable work experience can in turn be added to your resume.
-In addition to more formal on-the-job work experience, George Brown College endeavours to provide learning opportunities with real-world challenges and clients.
+This valuable work experience can, in turn, be added to your resumé.
+In addition to more formal on-the-job work experience, George Brown Polytechnic endeavours to provide learning opportunities with real-world challenges and customers.

 Courses